dudeguythethird/DIYourself/TESTING.md

 1. Click all the links on the site and make sure they do what you are expecting.
 You should have already done this with most of them except the footer social media links.
 1. Ensure the social media links open in a new tab (not pictured).

-## The site across various screen sizes
+## The site across various screen sizes and browsers

+[Here](https://drive.google.com/drive/folders/1RjGUIRetpx0L7lrQu5fdJ3qvGd-wv6X7?usp=sharing) are videos of me using the site across various screen sizes and browsers.
+Safari is not included because I don't have a mac.

 ## Lighthouse Reports